Ravenna Cosmography: British section

-Part of the difficulty with the text is its corruption, which probably results from the author failing to understand his sources, or not appreciating the purpose for which they were written.
-His original sources may have been of poor quality, resulting in many curious-looking names appearing in the lists.
+Part of the difficulty with the text is its corruption, which probably results from the author failing to understand his sources or not appreciating the purpose for which they were written.
+His sources may have been of poor quality, resulting in many curious-looking names appearing in the lists.
 Equally, there are some obvious omissions, although the author was not attempting to produce a complete list of places, as his introduction states: "In that Britain we read that there were many civitates and forts, of which we wish to name a few."
 The suggestion that he was using maps is bolstered by phrases such as "next to" which occur frequently, and at one point he states: "where that same Britain is seen to be narrowest from Ocean to Ocean."
 Richmond and Crawford were the first to argue that rather than being random, the named places are often clustered around a central point, or spread out along a single road.
 For most of England, the order seems to follow a series of zig-zags, but this arrangement is less obvious for the south-west and for Scotland.

 As an indication of the problems of dealing with the text, there are a total of 315 names in the section covering Britain.
 All three manuscripts agree on the spelling of 200 of these.
-The Basle and Vatican documents agree on the spelling of a further 50, there are 33 more common to the Basle and Paris documents, and 17 more which appear in the Paris and Vatican documents.
+The Basle and Vatican documents agree on the spelling of a further 50; there are 33 more common to the Basle and Paris documents, and 17 more which appear in the Paris and Vatican documents.
 There are 8 names for which there is no agreement between the three sources, and 7 names missing from the Paris copy where the other two agree.